buddy-ma/tersea-test/README.md

 -   Administrator can create other administrators.
 -   Administrator can create, modify, or delete a company.
 -   Administrator can browse a company, see its information, check the list of its employees.
--   Administrator can invite employees to join a company via email invitation.
+-   Administrator can invite employees to join a company via invitation.
 -   Administrator can cancel an invitation if its not opened yet.
 -   Administrator can search and sort through companies and employees and invitations.
 -   Administrator actions are traced and listed in the history module with their time stamp.